MCP Server

 Uploading files

-upload_file does not transfer bytes.
-It returns a single-use signed URL the agent uses to PUT the file directly to the SignatureAPI upload subdomain.
+• mint_upload_url returns a single-use signed URL the agent uses to PUT the file directly to the SignatureAPI upload subdomain.
+Use this when the client can execute code and upload bytes itself.

 1